emaballarin/einshape/README.md

 pip3 install git+https://github.com/deepmind/einshape
 ```

-Einshape will work with either Jax or TensorFlow.
-To allow for that it does not
+Einshape will work with JAX, TensorFlow, NumPy and PyTorch.
+To allow for that
-list either as a requirement, so it is necessary to ensure that Jax or
+it does not list either as a requirement, so it is necessary to ensure that
-TensorFlow is installed separately.
+JAX/TensorFlow/NumPy/PyTorch are installed separately.

 ## Usage